jactor-rises/jactor-modules/README.md

 ### Build

-This is application is build with with [maven](https://maven.apache.org).
+This is application is build with [maven](https://maven.apache.org).

 From the root of the source code:
 ```